We’ve had a few questions pop up and decided to start an FAQ page. If you have a question you don’t see answered here, please feel free to contact us.

 How do I get access to Project Cosplay as a photographer?

 A limited number of photographers will be invited to the event.
 This is based on availability, quality of work, willingness to shoot that weekend for free, and the photographer’s want to participate.
-The application for 2017 will be online by April.
+The application for 2019 will be online this Fall.

 How do I get priority on a shoot or event?